Modern Jam

 "Modern Jam" is a song by American rapper Travis Scott featuring fellow American rapper Teezo Touchdown, from the former's fourth studio album, Utopia (2023).
 The song was produced by Scott and Guy-Manuel de Homem-Christo, with additional production from Jahaan Sweet and Mike Dean.
 The song was certified Gold by the Recording Industry Association of America (RIAA) in August 2024.

 Background

-"Modern Jam" uses elements originally created by Homem-Christo and Scott for an early version of "I Am A God" by Kanye West, from his 2013 album Yeezus.
+"Modern Jam" uses elements originally created by Homem-Christo and Scott during 2012 for an early version of "I Am A God" by Kanye West, from his 2013 album Yeezus.

 Composition

 The instrumental of the song contains synths and muted yells in the background.
-Travis Scott imitates the flow of "I Am a God".
+Travis Scott imitates the flow of "I Am a God" by Kanye West.